Mowah-Chibuike/alx-low_level_programming/0x1A-hash_tables/README.md

 Tasks
 - Mandatory
-	- 0-hash_table_create.c: a function that creates a hash table.
+	- 0-hash_table_create.c: contains a function that creates a hash table.
+	- 1-djb2.c: contains a hash function implementing the djb2 algorithm.